 - Alice: Madness Returns uses a simple chained key( belonging to Elizabeth Liddell's room) swinging like a clock pendulum while tips or other info are being listed.

-- The earliest Call of Duty games showed something relevant to the mission being loaded at the start, typically a journal written by the player character hours before the mission.
+- The earliest Call of Duty games usually showed something relevant to the mission being loaded at the start, typically a journal written by the player character hours before the mission, though the first game's British campaign particularly liked giving typed orders from SOE instead (sometimes with additions by the player character).

 - Command & Conquer: Red Alert 3 gives brief snippets of information about various characters and units.
 On a lot of modern PCs, the loading process is a bit too quick to read everything.